ernestyalumni/HrdwCCppCUDA/Voltron/Source/Cpp/Templates/README.md

 If template argument, e.g. `RT` doesn't appear in types of function call parameters, in C++, return type can't be deduced from context in which caller uses the call.

+cf. pp. 11, Sec.
+1.3.2 Deducing the Return Type.
+If return type depends on template parameters, simplest and best approach to deduce return type is to let compiler find out.

 ### Overloading Function Templates